 5. Overheating CPU

 It could be that your CPU is overheating.
 One of the telltale signs that something is amiss is if your PC powers on briefly, and then abruptly turns off.
 It’s possible that your CPU cooler is not making sufficient contact with the processor, and that your PC is turning off to prevent any damage.
+Alternatively, if you've got an AIO cooler, you may not have connected the power cable for the pump—with the same end result of an overheating CPU.

-The first thing to look for is the fan header.
+The first thing to check is the fan header.
 Make sure that your cooler’s fan is plugged into the CPU fan header on your motherboard.
 This will be somewhere close to the CPU socket, and it should be clearly labeled.
 If that checks out, as does everything else up to this point, remove and reinstall the CPU cooler.
 For a brand new build, you shouldn’t need to clean and reapply the thermal paste, not unless you used too much or too little at the outset.
 Hopefully by reseating the cooler, it will make proper contact with the CPU, finally allowing your PC to boot.